Community Refugee Integration and Settlement Program (CRISP)

 Under CRISP, refugee category visa holders receive settlement support directly from trained community groups, called Community Supporter Groups (CSGs).

-A CSG comprises five or more adults who support CRISP participants for 12 months from their date of arrival in Australia.
+A CSG consists of five or more adults who support CRISP participants for 12 months from their date of arrival in Australia.
 During this time, CSGs give broad settlement and integration support to CRISP participants.
-CRISP participants can access the same government services as other humanitarian visa holders, such as Medicare and Centrelink.

-CSGs help CRISP participants with a range of activities, including but not limited to:
+CSGs help CRISP participants with various activities, including but not limited to:

 Evaluation

-The government engaged the University of Queensland to evaluate the effectiveness of CRISP and the Community Support Program (CSP).
+The government asked the University of Queensland to evaluate the CRISP pilot and the Community Support Program (CSP).

 The department continues to refine its settlement programs to address findings and recommendations from the evaluation.